pbkhrv/rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

  4. Scroll down, select the "rtl_433 MQTT Auto Discovery" add-on and install it.

+ 5. It is only recommended to run the addon when trying to add a new device.
+Keep Autostart off, start the addon to register new devices, and then shut it down when done.
+Otherwise, `rtl_433` is likely to pick up many devices at the edge of it's range, or transient devices like tire pressure monitoring sensors (TPMS) adding many undesired devices to Home Assistant.

 ## Configuration

 By default, this addon assumes the official Mosquitto addon is installed.
 In that case, the MQTT connection information is determined automatically.
 Otherwise, to use an external broker, provide the following configuration options: